 Board of Directors

 Peter Jessop, Clerk, was in the construction business for 32 years.
 In addition to his leadership as the previous owner of Integrity Development and Construction, which he founded in 1991, he is very active in the community.
 He is currently the Pioneer Valley United Way Campaign co-chair, is commissioner at the Amherst Housing Authority, and chair of the Amherst Community Preservation Committee.
 In 2007, he received the Millicent H. Kauffman Distinguished Service Award from the Amherst Area Chamber of Commerce.

 Sanford Belden, Vice Chair, Treasurer, is the former President and Chief Executive of Community Bank System, Inc., a New York Stock Exchange-traded banking company with 180 branches.
 Now retired, Belden is an active member in the community.
 He serves on the boards of the Community Foundation of Western Massachusetts, Cooley Dickinson Hospital, Springfield Symphony Orchestra, Smith College, Road Scholar, and Pioneer Valley Habitat for Humanity.
 Belden earned a doctorate in agricultural economics from Purdue University.

-Ruth Blodgett is currently Senior Vice President for System Planning and Program Development at Berkshire Health Systems.
+Ruth Blodgett is a community member and former Senior Vice President for System Planning and Program Development at Berkshire Health Systems.
 She also served as its Chief Operating Officer from 1995 – 2001.
-Her community involvement includes serving as President of the Berkshire Theatre Group’s Board of Trustees and is a member of Berkshire Priorities and Pittsfield Promise, and the Non-Profit Business Network Steering Committee.
+Her community involvement includes serving as President of the Berkshire Theatre Group’s Board of Trustees, as well as being a member of Berkshire Priorities and Pittsfield Promise, and the Non-Profit Business Network Steering Committee.
 Ms. Blodgett received her MBA from the University of Chicago.

 Steve Davis is a Senior Trustee at the Irene E. and George A. Davis Foundation and former President and Chief Operating Officer of American Saw & Mfg.
 Company in East Longmeadow, MA.
 Beyond his service to the Davis Foundation, Steve Davis has a rigorous civic life and serves on the Community Foundation of Western Massachusetts, is a trustee of American International College, a trustee of the Springfield Symphony and is a former Director of the Western Massachusetts Economic Development Council.